LukeSutton0/FridgeZone/README.md

 # Fridgezone-React-and-Mongo-DB
 "FridgeZone" React website with Mongo DB

-Youtube link showing project- https://youtu.be/pGlmAs8zi4A
+Demo Video and Walkthrough - https://youtu.be/pGlmAs8zi4A

 How to use until I sort out docker:

-download from github, open in editor
+download from github, open in editor new terminal cd to client npm install npm start

-new terminal

-cd to client

-npm install

-npm start

-new terminal
+Seperate terminal
 cd to server
 npm install
 npm install -g nodemon
 nodemon server.js